malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 For RMC, the controller and target were independent agents with distinctly different architectures and processes.
 We now turn to _Autonomous Monitoring and Control_ (AMC), where a single agent incorporates its own controller in order to govern its own behaviours.

-In this scenario, the processes of controller and target may be overlayed upon each other, and upon a shared architecture.
+In this scenario, the processes of controller and target may be overlaid upon each other, and upon a shared architecture.

 ## Terminology